 ECE 215 - Family Child Care Administration

 3 Credits

-3 Credits

 This course is a study of organization and administration practices applicable to the child care center.
 Topics of special consideration will include leadership, enrollment and public relations, staff management, financial management, facilities, regulations, parent relations, and program development.

 Offered: As needed.
 Competency Areas 7, 8

-ECE 216 - Understanding the Uniqueness of Each Child
+ECE 216 - Understanding the Uniqueness of Each Child 3 Credits

 This course is designed as an introduction to topics in early childhood education for Family Child Care Providers who care for children of all ages and abilities.
 Family Child Care Providers will increase their knowledge of child development and observation of children's behavior.
 Students will learn to adapt curriculum and the environment to help children learn, become familiar with community resources that meet the needs of children and families and improve communications with parents.

 Offered: As needed.

 Competency Areas 1, 2, 3, 6

 ECE 222 - Special Topics in Early Childhood Education

 3 Credits

 Topics will be announced in the course schedule.

 ENGLISH

 The Urban College English Program

 Every student at Urban College of Boston should, by the time they complete their studies at this college, be completely competent in reading, writing and speaking academic English.
 By academic English, we mean the language of an educated person, who can use the language, both in analyzing and presenting their thoughts in an academic setting, and a professional work situation.
 Students must understand that learning to use a language at such a level requires considerable effort on their part.
 Students' successful efforts will be rewarded with a greater feeling of competence in the use of the English language and the ability to move on to higher educational levels.
 The faculty is dedicated to help students achieve both educational and professional goals.

 English Language Requirements and Assessment

 Students are required to complete English language requirements earlier in their academic career.
 Students taking Spanish or Chinese language courses must take a minimum of one English course for every two non-English courses they take.
 All students must complete English language course requirements by the time they complete 30 credits.

 All students will be required to take English Language Proficiency exam when they complete approximately 40 credits.
 Students who are not proficient will be required to participate in a tutorial program to achieve competency.

-ENG 095 ESOL - Foundations to ESOL

-3 Credits

-This is a beginner course to be taken by students in the ECE bilingual track and other certificate programs who are taking their first courses in English reading and writing skills.
-Topics will include reading and writing assignments centered around the content in the early childhood courses so as to facilitate the acquisition of English writing skills using a common theme.
-This course may not be used as an elective and does not satisfy graduation requirements.
+deleted.

 ENG 096 ESOL - Transition to English

 3 Credits

 This is a transitional course to be taken by students in the ECE bilingual track who are taking their first courses in English reading and writing skills.
 Topics will include reading and writing assignments centered around the content in the early childhood courses so as to facilitate the acquisition of English writing skills using a common theme.
 This course may not be used as an elective and does not satisfy graduation requirements.

 Placement in this course is based on Accuplacer® scores.

 Offered: Fall, Spring and Summer.